CosmonovaRnD/CasparCG/README.md

 OSC works over the UDP protocol.

-I'll try to show how to catch them in small simple example
+I'll try to show how to catch messages in small simple example

 ```php